5bentz/linux-asus-t100/T100TA_guide.md

 ### 14. Bluetooth
 /!\ Same warning as Sound and WiFi, the following file is for T100TA and T100CHI only.
 Other T100's (T100TAF and T100H\*) have other Bluetooth device numbers.

 Bluetooth should already partially work.
-For a better support, e.g. *bonding*, we need `BCM4324B3.hcd` firmware file in the folder `/lib/firmware/brcm/`.
+For a better support, e.g. *pairing* and *bonding*, we need the firmware file `BCM4324B3.hcd` in the folder `/lib/firmware/brcm/`.
-- This file can be found in Windows partition, in the folder `C:\Windows\system32\drivers`.
+- This file can be found in Windows' partition, in the folder `C:\Windows\system32\drivers`.
 - Or, download it from: https://launchpad.net/asust100-ubuntu/+milestone/bluetooth-t100ta
 - Install it
   * `mv BCM4324B3.hcd /lib/firmware/brcm/`